Lucio Fontana, A Visionary Artist

 You may not be familiar with his name, but chances are you have already seen his signature monochromatic slashed paintings.
 Father of the “Spatialism” movement, Lucio Fontana’s innovative genius was crucial to the development of abstract art.
-From January to April 2019, the MET New York is dedicating an exceptional retrospective to the Italian artist, “Lucio Fontana: On the Threshold“, and will showcase some of his most famous works.
+From January to April 2019, the MET New York dedicated an exceptional retrospective to the Italian artist, “Lucio Fontana: On the Threshold“, and showcased some of his most famous works.
 In this article, we focus on the life and work of a visionary artist who inspired many artistic movements of the 20th century.

 A pioneering artist

 Lucio Fontana was born in 1899 in Rosario de Santa Fé, Argentina to Italian parents.
 He spent the 1930s and 1940s in Italy and France, where he worked as a sculptor and organised his first exhibitions.
 Although he is mostly known for his painting series, Fontana trained initially as a sculptor.
 His background and education in sculpture explains his relentless interest in the relationship between surface and dimensionality.
 Around this time, he started experimenting with works like Scultura Spaziale, already touching upon the notion of Spatialism.

 With the outbreak of the Second World War, Fontana sought refuge in his native country of Argentina, where he founded the Altamira Academy and wrote the Manifesto Blanco with his students and laid down the theories and ideas which came to shape the Spatialism movement.
 By formulating his ideas on artistic research, he defined a new kind of art and rejected old traditions.